slevyrosetti/ivim-toolbox/README.md

  - `dwi_ap.nii.gz` are human spinal cord IVIM data acquired at 7T with diffusion encoding in the Anterior-Posterior direction and with b-values as defined in `bval_rl.txt`
  - `dwi_is.nii.gz` are human spinal cord IVIM data acquired at 7T with diffusion encoding in the Inferior-Superior direction and with b-values as defined in `bval_rl.txt`
- - `cord_seg_dilated.nii.gz` is a large mask including the cord (to use for voxel-wise fitting) Those data are the single-subject data presented in Figure 6 of the paper *Lévy S., Rapacchi S., Massire A., Troalen T., Feiweier T., Guye M., Callot V., Intra-Voxel Incoherent Motion at 7 Tesla to quantify human spinal cord microperfusion: limitations and promises, Magnetic Resonance in Medicine, 1902:334-357, 2019.*
+ - `cord_seg_dilated.nii.gz` is a large mask including the cord (to use for voxel-wise fitting)
+ - directory `results_you_should_get` includes the results you should get using the example commands detailed below Those data are the single-subject data presented in Figure 6 of the paper *Lévy S., Rapacchi S., Massire A., Troalen T., Feiweier T., Guye M., Callot V., Intra-Voxel Incoherent Motion at 7 Tesla to quantify human spinal cord microperfusion: limitations and promises, Magnetic Resonance in Medicine, 1902:334-357, 2019.*

 The tools available are: